 Maximum Cheese Levels

 These are musicals that are as close to the ur-musical as possible.
 We’re talking musicals that were produced in the 1940s and 1950s, which is also the time when movies became cheap, and therefore accessible, and therefore popularized.
 If you can handle the cheese, you might really find some gems here, as long as you brace yourself for the era-shock.

 (Note: some of these are absolutely abhorrent when it comes to racism, sexism, homophobia, and ableism.
 Take care if you decide to partake of any of these.)

-Seven Brides for Seven Brothers, West Side Story, Gypsy, Once Upon a Mattress, How to Succeed in Business Without Really Trying, and Singing in the Rain are all great shows with amazing singing and dancing, even if they feature those moments where a character stares off into the distance and suddenly starts singing.
+Seven Brides for Seven Brothers, West Side Story, Gypsy, Once Upon a Mattress, How to Succeed in Business Without Really Trying, and Singing in the Rain are all great shows with amazing singing and dancing (and fighting), even if they feature those moments where a character stares off into the distance and suddenly starts singing.